amina042297/amina042297/README.md

 **Results:**

-he best model achieved a ROC AUC score of 0.8327 using XGBoost.
-The ensemble model (Voting Classifier) achieved a ROC AUC score of 0.8262.
+- The best model achieved a ROC AUC score of 0.8327 using XGBoost.
+- The ensemble model (Voting Classifier) achieved a ROC AUC score of 0.8262.
-Submission results were prepared for the Kaggle competition, predicting the probability of the Radiant team winning.
-I was 2nd in this [competition.](https://www.kaggle.com/competitions/dota-2-simplified/overview)
+- Submission results were prepared for the Kaggle competition, predicting the probability of the Radiant team winning.
+- I was 2nd in this [competition.](https://www.kaggle.com/competitions/dota-2-simplified/overview)

 📫 Email: **amina.bauyrzhan@gmail.com**